 You can plan a delivery route with Waze easily—all you have to do is enter your address into the search bar on your home screen, and it will give you multiple routes.

-Tapping each one will give you the estimated arrival time for each, as well as traffic conditions so that you can make an informed decision.
+Tapping each one will give you the estimated arrival time for each and the traffic conditions so you can make an informed decision.
 The one Waze app creates for you is generally the fastest, but you may want to choose another to avoid freeways or stop somewhere along the way.

 There is a wealth of other information, including the best time to leave to avoid traffic.
 You can also access the current traffic conditions for your route and see what other users have reported.

-It’ll also reroute you if there’s a faster way to get to your destination.
+It’ll also reroute you if there’s a faster way to reach your destination.
 And if you need to stop for gas, the app will even show you where to find the cheapest gas prices along your route.

 Customizing Your Waze Route

-In addition to voice directions and voice commands, Waze has a lot of great features that you can use to make the Waze experience more tailored to your specific needs.
+In addition to voice directions and voice commands, Waze has many great features that you can use to make the experience more tailored to your specific needs.